mrpotatoes/functional-programming-in-js-reference/README.md

+# TODO
+Turn into "monorepo" and pull in my other FP repos.

 # [Functional Programming in JS Reference](https://mrpotatoes.github.io/functional-programming-in-js-reference/)

 This is the github repo for the site AND the source code that is showed on the site.